hucker/pathql/README.md

 If you are familiar with `pandas` you will notice that instead of using python `and` `or` and `not` operators we use the ones shown above in order to build up arbitrary boolean expressions in code.
 This is actually a limitation of `python` (or a reach on my part to make this work).
-Operators that short circuit do not have dunder methods and can not be "overridden" from code so we are stuck using the mathematical equivalent operators.
+Operators that short circuit do not have double underscore methods and can not be "overridden" from code so we are stuck using the mathematical equivalent operators.

 #### Example Filters